rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 - Windows Containers with RKE2 powered by containerd
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI
-- Calico CNI for Windows RKE2 custom clusters
+- Calico or Flannel CNI for Windows RKE2 custom clusters
 - SAC releases of Windows Server (2004 and 20H2) are included in the technical preview

-Windows Support for RKE2 Custom Clusters requires choosing Calico as the CNI.

 :::note